HonkingGoose/renovate-issue-7536/README.md

 # renovate-issue-7536

-This repository holds the Renovate lockfile PR mockup.
+This repository holds the Renovate lockfile PR mockup for [renovate/renovatebot #7536](https://github.com/renovatebot/renovate/issues/7536).

 The mockup is based on: https://github.com/renovatebot/renovate/pull/7551/files